the-greg-pipeline/main/README.md

     --n-docs 10 \
 ```

-Template query generation in 2 ways (percentile = 50: considering the entropies median as a threshold to mask the named entities | 0: masking all the named entities present in the answer yet absent in the question):
+Template query generation in 2 ways (percentile = 50: considering the entropies' median as a threshold to mask the named entities | 0: masking all the named entities present in the answer yet absent in the question):
 ```
 python template_query_generator.py \
     --data data/<dataset_name>/<model_name>/template_queries_<dataset_name>_<model_name>_<0,50>_<temperature>_<top_p>.jsonl \